jamiemetcalfe18/Seas-Of-Oblivion-Guild-Hall/README.md

 Version: 1

-A simple addon that lets you travel to the Seas of Oblivion guild hall by simply clicking the logo.
+A simple Elder Scrolls Online addon that lets you travel to the Seas of Oblivion guild hall by simply clicking the logo.
 Also there's an option to get the discord url!
 You can also port to the Seas Parse House!
 Requires the LibCustomMenu Dependancy!